zhemao/hodgepodge/README.markdown

 Convenient methods for meta-programming around importing modules and objects in python

-## aret.pl

-ARET stands for Advanced Regular Expression Tool.
-It's a perl script which makes it easier to do common things with regular expressions.
-It's basic usage is aret.pl action regex [extra].
-Action can be one of the following.

-* c - count the lines in standard input which match the regular expression and print the result to standard output
-* f - filter standard input, outputting to standard output only the lines that match the regular expression (this is basically just grep).
-* s - substitute all matches of regex in standard input with extra and print to standard output

-You can also add the character n in the action and aret will do the opposite of everything.
-That is, nc will count the lines not matching regex, and nf will print out the lines not matching regex.
-This does not work with substitution.

 These scripts are made available under the MIT License, reproduced in LICENSE

 <copyright holder> Zhehao Mao